 10 Truly Haunted Places Throughout Louisiana

 Are you a believer in the paranormal?
 Louisiana is home to so many ghost stories and scary tales, it’s hard to keep track.
 But there are a few that stand out from the rest, and you might just have a paranormal encounter of your own if you choose to visit these places.
-Here are 10 of the most freaky haunted places throughout our state.
+Here are 10 of the most

-2) Le Beau Mansion (burned down), Arabi, LA
+2. Le Beau Mansion (burned down) - Arabi

 This mansion in Old Arabi succumbed to fire in 2013.
 Before this, it had been a hotel, boarding house, and even an illegal casino and was always surrounded by rumors of ghosts.
 The fire was started by 7 men exploring the home looking for ghosts.

-3) Tomb of Marie Laveau, VooDoo Queen of New Orleans
+3. Tomb of Marie Laveau, Voodoo Queen - New Orleans

-Although it was restored last year, rumor had it that Laveau would grant wishes if you drew an X on the tomb, turn around three times, knock on the tomb, and yell out your wish.
+Although it has been restored several times, rumor had it that Laveau would grant wishes if you drew an X on the tomb, turn around three times, knock on the tomb, and yell out your wish.
 If it was granted they had to return to the tomb, circle their X, and leave Laveau an offering.
 Today, you can't visit the cemetery without a licensed tour guide, and drawing on the tomb is not allowed, but it's still one of the

-4) Caddo Parish Penal Farm (aka The Pea Farm), Shreveport, LA
+4. Caddo Parish Penal Farm (aka The Pea Farm) - Keithville

 South of Shreveport, this abandoned prison is said to be haunted by the beatings and murders of prisoners during its heyday in the early 20th century.

-5) Bonnie and Clyde Ambush Site, Gibsland, LA
+5. Bonnie and Clyde Ambush Site - Gibsland

 The spot where Bonnie and Clyde's lives ended.
 Legend says that on full moon nights you can hear gunfire and screaming, a seemingly paranormal loop of the deadly shootout that took their lives all those years ago.

-7) Marian Grotto to Our Lady of Lourdes
+7. Marian Grotto to Our Lady of Lourdes - New Iberia

 Located in the Our Lady of Guadalupe Chapel, the oldest surviving church in New Orleans, this shrine’s walls have been darkened by smoke from the candles over the years.